This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Guys, there are so many free and cheap things to do in Adelaide alone.
 Public transport is also crazy cheap.
 I caught the bus to the beach (twice), to and from the airport, and to and from Hahndorf.
 This cost me under $20.
 In Melbourne, it costs $18 just to get to the airport!
 Anyway, here’s what I got up to in Adelaide.

 This is Adelaide’s number one attraction.
 Established in 1869, I visited Adelaide Central Market for an early lunch as soon as I dropped my suitcase at the hostel.
 I headed to Big Table for one of their scrumptious sandwiches and picked up a sweet treat from Jamface to enjoy later.
 There are stalls selling fruit and vegetables, health foods, meat products, giftware and so much more.
 You’re guaranteed not to leave hungry.

-Next door to the market is also Adelaide’s Chinatown, which is home to some popular cheap eats.
-There’s actually a lot of eateries around this area, which was less than a 10-minute walk from my hostel.
+Next door to the market is Adelaide’s Chinatown, which is home to some popular cheap eats.
+There are actually a lot of eateries around this area, which was less than a 10-minute walk from my hostel.

 Rundle Mall is the main shopping precinct in Adelaide’s CBD.
 It’s home to the usual chain and department stores like Target, Kmart and Sportsgirl.
 But it also has some interesting landmarks, like the “Malls’ Balls”, the Rundle Mall Pigs and Adelaide Arcade.
 The latter resembles Melbourne’s Block Arcade.

 During your weekend in Adelaide, spend some time on the River Torrens.
 It flows through Adelaide and splits the CBD from North Adelaide.
 There’s a footpath that follows the river, as well as plenty of green space for relaxing.
 I found myself at the river a few times during my visit, so if you’re looking for a leisurely Adelaide walk, head here.